-"I think that rituals would be really important in the case of a known death date.
-How wonderful for the dying person to be in control, to have the opportunity to create ritual and hold space for themselves and their loved ones."

-"I'm not sure how I feel about a death on the calendar, you know, knowing the time and date.
-But if that is what my family member wants, then I'd support their right to die their way."
+important in the case of a known death date.
+How wonderful for the dying person to be in control, to have the opportunity on the calendar, you know, knowing the time and date.
+But if that is what my terms with imminent death gravitate to spending time with loved ones.